Table of Contents

 What is Red Light Therapy?

-Red Light Therapy is a non-invasive, medication-free treatment involving the use of particular wavelengths of red and near-infrared light.
+Red Light Therapy is a non-invasive, medication-free treatment involving the use of specific wavelengths of red and near-infrared light.
 These light wavelengths penetrate the skin deeply to trigger the creation of collagen and elastin—two proteins crucial for skin firmness, elasticity, and renewal.

 Moreover, Red Light Therapy decreases skin redness by reducing inflammation and boosting blood circulation.
 This enhanced circulation brings more oxygen and nutrients to your skin cells.
 Combined, these actions keep your skin healthy, firm, and young for a longer time.